g-iyer/DSND-Capstone/README.md

 Improvement
 -----------

-As I mentioned above it would have been good to have a maze generator to test other possibilities.
-I would have liked to apply some graphical methods like Python turtle or PyGame etc., but as that required lot more expertise I decided to leave them out.
+It would have been good to have a maze generator to test different maze configurations.
 The main purpose was to see how these grid navigation methods simulate machine learning.
 Next, I would like to see if A\* search or Flood Fill can be used in one of my robot projects for collision detection and avoidance.
-I have been using the simple or brute force methods of dead end detection, follow wall etc., but this project has given me the knowledge of much better methods.

-In physical implementation, the sensors could be many but the minimum set used here was good enough to drive the robot through the maze.
-This was a thought provoking project to complete.
+In physical implementation, one could use more sensors such as a camera, IR sensors, wheel encoders etc.
+This project demonstrates how even with just 3 sensors we can have a very effective virtual robot.
+I learnt a lot doing this project in areas of robot movement that I had not thought of before.
 <br>References
 ==============